subhadeep-maishal/Conv2D-LSTM/README.md

 ## 🚀 Conclusion

-By combining **Conv2D** and **LSTM**, we harness the strengths of both convolutional and recurrent networks, making this architecture suitable for a variety of applications, including:
+By combining **Conv2D** and **LSTM**, * harness the strengths of both convolutional and recurrent networks, making this architecture suitable for a variety of applications, including:

 - Oceanic predictions
 - Time series forecasting 📈